ericz02/chitchat-capstone/README.md

 To start using ChitChat, follow these simple steps:

-1. **Download the App:** ChitChat is available on the web.
-Search for "https://www.chitchat.dev" Download and install the app on your device.
+1. **Use the App:** ChitChat is available on the web.
+Search for "https://www.chitchat.ninja" on any device.

 2. **Sign Up or Log In:** Create a new account if you're a new user or log in if you already have an existing ChitChat account.